In the Night Sky

 Embark on an experience like no other and not only “see” space but “feel” it too!

 We are thrilled to host an enthralling evening delivered by Jo and Pete from ‘Space Detectives’, a team of astronomers who have been running Space and Stargazing events for over 10 years.
-You will journey into the stars, learning about the origins of stars and how planets form, travel to distant far-flung galaxies and examine how our ancestors would have seen the night sky centuries ago, and uncover the myths and legends surrounding the constellation patterns, as told by the ancient Greeks.
-And once the introduction is complete, and if the sky is clear, you will be shown some of the wonders of our Universe using high end “Go To” telescopes and laser guided star hopping.
+After enjoying an autumnal supper in our Nectary Restaurant, you will then be taken on a journey into the stars, learning about the origins of stars and how planets form, travel to distant far-flung galaxies and examine how our ancestors would have seen the night sky centuries ago, and uncover the myths and legends surrounding the constellation patterns, as told by the ancient Greeks.
+Once this introduction is complete, and if the sky is clear, you will be shown some of the wonders of our Universe using high end “Go To” telescopes and laser guided star hopping.
 And lastly (if this wasn’t enough!) the evening will end by leaving Earth behind you and taking a Virtual journey into space, with a Virtual Reality Showtime headset experience.

 Jo Richardson, the founder and owner of ‘Space Detectives’, is a Fellow of the Royal Astronomical Society as well as one of the current 6 UK Space Ambassadors working on behalf of the European Space Education Office.
 She works alongside her husband Pete, who is an internationally acclaimed Astrophotographer and Telescope Maker.
 Supporting them at large events are their team of Astronomers who are all keen to share their love and passion for all things “Space” with the wider public.
 Jo is the resident astronomer for Exmoor National Park Dark Sky Reserve, as well as an advisor to other National Parks, such as the Yorkshire Dales, Cranborne Chase and the North York Moors.
 Her long-held belief is that if she can inspire just one person to “look up” and see what lies beyond the remit of our home planet, then her job has been wholly worthwhile.